Awesome Places of the Appalachians

 The greatest site under the Smokys

 Carved inside the earth’s oldest mountain range and estimated to be 20-30 million years old, the Tuckaleechee Caverns are rich in history and Indian lore.
-On one end of the tour is a large room called the “Big Room” that could hold a football stadium and on the other end of the tour you will get to see “Silver Falls” a 210 foot double waterfall and the tallest subterranean waterfall in the eastern United States.
+On one end of the tour is a large room called the “Big Room”.
+It could hold a football stadium.
+On the other end of the tour you will get to see “Silver Falls”.
+This is a 210 foot double waterfall and the tallest subterranean waterfall in the eastern United States.
 These are only two of the millions of fantastic formations to be seen along this 1.25 mile round trip adventure.

-Even before the caverns were discovered, Indian women and white women alike, would bring their sewing and other easily carried “chores” to this location because it was always much cooler there around the sink hole.
-During the summer months young children loved to hang out there, play, and take naps because of the mysterious cooling breezes.
-The constant 58 degree temperature of the caverns were cooling those who played and worked around the sink hole and now those same cooling breezes are used to cool the gift shop and visitor center and to help air-condition the buildings.
+Even before the caverns were discovered, Indian women and white women alike, would bring their sewing and other easily carried “chores” to this location.
+This was because it was always much cooler there around the sink hole.
+During the summer months young children loved to hang out there.
+They would play, and take naps because of the mysterious cooling breezes.
+The constant 58 degree temperature of the caverns were cooling those who played and worked around the sink hole.
+Now those same cooling breezes are used to cool the gift shop and visitor center.
+They also help air-condition the buildings.
 Isn’t nature fantastic!!

 Only the lower section may be fully viewed, but visitors may look up into a lighted upper chamber where the second falls is located.

 Wear sturdy shoes, bring plenty of film (don’t forget the flash), and be prepared to be amazed by this beautiful creation of nature.
 And please remember to take full advantage of the one-of-a-kind photo opts available.
 Don’t be shy these are once-in-a-lifetime pictures that you can’t take anywhere else in the world.

 PLACE OF A THOUSAND DRIPS